Charlieee1/Health-Happiness-Money/README.md

 - How much do you want to pay for therapy for your depressed employees (don't look at me!
 It wasn't **my** fault)
 - How much do you want to pay for health support for your employees

 The game will get faster and faster, and won't ever stop getting faster.
-Eventually, you won't have time to click the suppor button, or you'll simply forget to do it in the madness of the simulation.
+Eventually, you won't have time to click the support button, or you'll simply forget to do it in the madness of the simulation.

 I created a desmos graph that shows the stats of the simulation if left untouched: https://www.desmos.com/calculator/bxrqnzvv1g